 Did you know that about 20% of small businesses fail in their first year?

-That’s a daunting statistic for anyone starting a new Daytona Beach business.
+That’s a daunting statistic for anyone starting a new Central Florida business.

 And, even scarier, is the reality that companies with owners younger than 30 are even more likely to tank.
 The especially high failures of young owners indicate that inexperience coupled with the various functions required to OPERATE a business play a big part in a business closing its doors.